 A train whistle.
 Shouts from the guards.
-Women enter and line up for inspection, their backs to the audience.
+Women enter and line up in the camp, as if for inspection, their backs to the audience.
 Behind her back, YOUNG SALA passes her wallet to the girl beside her and it goes down the line and back, each girl passing it to the one next to her, behind their backs.
 The GUARD inspects the women, never seeing the moving wallet.